let-def/sturgeon/README.md

-sturgeon — A toolkit for communicating with Emacs
+Sturgeon — A toolkit for communicating with Emacs
 -------------------------------------------------------------------------------
 %%VERSION%%